 - Crochet Hook: A size K crochet hook is a good starting point for the first time that you make this crochet scarf.
 However, you can change to a smaller or larger crochet hook if you make the pattern more than once.
 One of the beautiful things about crochet is that it is made by human beings, not machines.
 Each crocheter is unique, and each crocheter's work is unique.
 Crochet is as much art as it is craft.
 Each painter's brush stroke is an individual artistic expression, and you can think of each crochet stitch in the same way.
 So feel free to use this same pattern with other yarn and hook sizes to achieve different creative effects.

-- Tapestry needle for weaving in ends.
+- Tapestry needle for weaving in ends

 Finished Scarf Size

-8 single crochet stitches = 3 inches.
+Eight single crochet stitches = three inches.

 Crochet Scarf Instructions

 Pull out a length of yarn measuring at least six inches or longer; leave this length unworked and make a slip knot after that point.
-Then, being careful to work with the end attached to the ball of yarn (rather than the cut end) crochet a long starting chain consisting of 224 chain stitches.
+Then, being careful to work with the end attached to the ball of yarn (rather than the cut end), crochet a long starting chain consisting of 224 chain stitches.

 Continue working single crochet stitches all the way across your starting chain.
 You'll work one single crochet stitch into each chain stitch until you've reached the end.
 When you get to the end, count your single crochet stitches to make sure you have a total of 223.
 Again, stitch markers are useful here.

 Next, you'll crochet one chain stitch at the end of the row to use as a turning chain.
-Then flip your work horizontally, so that you can work back across the piece.
+Then flip your work horizontally so that you can work back across the piece.
 When you flip the work, you'll be looking at the side that used to be facing away from you.
 In crochet, this is called the "wrong side".

-Row 2: If you look carefully at the top of the row of single crochet stitches you just made, you'll see that each stitch has two loops at the top.
+Row Two: If you look carefully at the top of the row of single crochet stitches you just made, you'll see that each stitch has two loops at the top.
 When you work your single crochet stitches from this point on, be careful to work through both of these loops together—meaning that you will insert your crochet hook underneath both of the loops, not just one loop or the other.

 How to End off

 Leave a length of yarn at the end measuring at least six inches.
 Cut the yarn, taking care not to drop your active loop.
 Wrap the cut length of yarn around your hook, grab it with the hook, and pull it all the way through the active loop.
 Give it a gentle tug to ensure that it is tight and will not come undone.
 Thread the cut end of this yarn onto a tapestry needle and use it to weave in your ends.
-After you weave in both ends, the scarf is ready to be worn.
+After you weave in both ends, the scarf is ready to be worn!